-Harbor Park and the Amphitheatre were a magnificent gift to the library in 1931 from Mary Louise Curtis Bok.
+The Harbor Park and Amphitheatre were a magnificent gift to the library in the early 1930’s from Mary Louise Curtis Bok.
 They are a shared legacy for all to enjoy.

 Constructed in 1928, The Camden Public Library, the only library in the village of Camden, Maine, sits at the highest point on Main Street.
-Architects Parker Morse Hooper and Charles Greely Loring chose to position their building close to the street, under the shade of existing elms and maples – a more direct relationship with its surrounding built environment rather than its larger landscape scenery.
+Architects Parker Morse Hooper and Charles Greely Loring chose to position their building close to the street, under the shade of existing elms and maples – a more direct relationship with its surrounding village environment, rather than being set further back in the landscape.

 The library building is a long rectangular Colonial Revival structure whose primary axis runs southwest to northeast, parallel to Camden’s Main Street.
 From the rear of the library, the back door opens onto a secondary axis, linking the library to the Amphitheatre’s central lawn at an oblique angle.
 The primary axis for the Amphitheatre runs north to south, aligned with the primary views to the harbor.
 Experts have celebrated the use of this bent axis as one of the first steps in landscape architecture’s move from Classical Revival to French Moderne (Art Deco).

-Today the Amphitheatre continues to serve its historic purposes, as a public entertainment space, park and garden for visitors and residents of Camden.
-Since the completion of a major preservation treatment plan finished in 2004, a phased implementation program has restored missing elements in the Amphitheatre, rejuvenated ailing plantings and established a carefully supervised maintenance program for its long term management.
+Today the Amphitheatre continues to serve its historic purposes, as a public entertainment space, park, and garden for visitors and residents of Camden.
+Since the completion of a major preservation treatment plan in 2004, a phased implementation program has restored missing elements in the Amphitheatre, rejuvenated ailing plantings, and established a carefully supervised maintenance program for its long-term management.
 Camden Harbor Park also underwent an extensive rehabilitation that was completed at the same time.
 Both were funded by a municipal bond issue, approved by Camden voters, and by generous private donations.